 The TMWA does not define "wages" at all, let alone in a way that includes paid sick leave.
-In fact, the purpose and structure of the TMWA support the conventional definition of minimum wage, which generally excludes the value of other employee benefits like paid sick leave and vacation leave.
-Bearing in mind that Texas's preemption standard requires clear and unmistakable intent to preempt local authority on a given issue area, it is clear that the plain language of the TMWA does not preempt Austin's Earned Sick Time Ordinance.
+In fact, the purpose and structure of the TMWA support the conventional definition of minimum wage, which generally excludes the value of employee benefits like paid sick leave and vacation leave.
+Given Texas's preemption standard, the plain language of the TMWA does not remotely approach evincing the requisite clear and unmistakable intent to preempt San Antonio's Ordinance.

-Appellants look to Black's Law Dictionary for support for the proposition that "wages" includes payment for time taken off while sick.
-Appellants Texas Ass'n of Business et al. Opening Br. at 23-24 (defining wages as "[e]very form of remuneration payable for a given period to an individual for personal services, including salaries, commissions, vacation pay, dismissal wages, bonuses and reasonable value of board, rent, housing, lodging, payments in kind, tips, and any other similar advantage received from the individual's employer").
-Such an expansive definition of the term "wages," however, would eviscerate the TMWA, running directly counter to its purpose, which is to insure that workers have a minimum amount of dollar compensation regardless of whether other benefits such as paid sick time are provided or not provided.
+Appellees look to Black's Law Dictionary for support for the proposition that "wages" includes payment for time taken off while sick.
+Appellees' Br. for the State of Texas at 13 (defining wages as "[e]very form of remuneration payable for a given period to an individual for personal services, including salaries, commissions, vacation pay, dismissal wages, bonuses and reasonable value of board, rent, housing, lodging, payments in kind, tips, and any other similar advantage received from the individual's employer") (Appellees' emphasis).
+Such an expansive definition of the term "wages," however, would eviscerate the TMWA, running directly counter to its purpose, which is to ensure that workers have a minimum amount of dollar compensation regardless of whether other benefits such as paid sick time are provided or not provided-which would run counter to the presumption that the legislature intends a just and reasonable result when enacting legislation.
 See Tex.
-Gov't Code § 311.021(3)

-("In enacting a statute, it is presumed that.... a just and reasonable result is intended").
+Gov't Code § 311.021(3) ("In enacting a statute, it is presumed that ... a just and reasonable result is intended....").

-If the TMWA did incorporate Appellants' definition of "wages"-that is, if compensation for sick time as well as vacation pay were considered part of an employee's base wage-it would logically follow that employers could pay workers a sub-minimum wage for hours worked if they also provide paid sick or vacation time, since employers could consider the value of those benefits as part of a worker's base wage.
-Indeed, with this interpretation, if an employer provided sufficient paid sick time and vacation time, that employer would not need to provide any dollar compensation at all to be in compliance with the law.
+If the TMWA did incorporate Appellees' definition of "wages"-that is, if compensation for sick time as well as vacation pay were considered part of an employee's base wage-it would logically follow that employers could pay workers a sub-minimum wage for hours worked if they also provide paid sick or vacation time, since employers could consider the value of those benefits as part of a worker's base wage.
+Indeed, with this interpretation, if an employer provided sufficient paid sick time and vacation time, that employer would not need to provide any dollar compensation at all to comply with the law.
 Certainly the drafters of the TMWA, which was meant to ensure that workers are paid a prescribed base minimum wage, did not envision such an outcome.

-Moreover, when the drafters of the TMWA wanted to allow something other than dollar compensation to count for the statute's purposes, they were explicit about what could be so counted.
-The TMWA states that employers can include the "reasonable cost of furnishing meals, lodging, or both to the employee" in the calculation of an employee's wage under the TMWA.
+Moreover, when the drafters of the TMWA wanted to allow something other than dollar compensation to count for the statute's purposes, they were explicit about what counted.
+The TMWA states that employers can include the "reasonable cost ... of furnishing meals, lodging, or both to the employee" in the calculation of an employee's wage under the TMWA.
 Tex.
 Lab.
 Code § 62.053.
 The statute also allows employers to apply a tip credit to a worker's base minimum wage if that worker regularly receives tips as a part of their job.
 Tex.
 Lab.
 Code § 62.052.
-These carefully tailored provisions indicate that if the legislature intended the TMWA to include remuneration for paid sick leave to be included in the calculation of a worker's base pay, it would have explicitly done so, as it did for the value of tips and employer-provided meals and lodging.
+These carefully tailored provisions indicate that if the Legislature intended the TMWA to include remuneration for paid sick leave in the calculation of a worker's base pay, it would have explicitly done so, as it did for the value of tips and employer-provided meals and lodging.